philipcmonk/numerox/readme.rst

 data class would be useful, so that reduces the risk of a full build out), let me know and we can discuss compensation.

-My bottleneck packages is fully unit tested, uses CI with Travis and Appveyor and is packaged by many Linux distributions.

 Indexing
 ========